Sarah Fyge Egerton: "Emulation"

 "Emulation" is a thirty nine-line poem written in heroic couplets that challenges the "tyrant Custom" that makes females "in every state a slave" (4).
 The speaker indicts the social construct of women being confined to subservient roles within society: "The nurse, the mistress, parent" (5).
 She believes that men deliberately place women in such roles to prevent females from receiving educations, because males "fear [that] we should excel their sluggish parts,/Should we attempt the science and arts" (19–20).
 In other words, she suggests that if given the chance, females would not only equal men in learning, but also surpass them.
 The piece argues that there is no legitimate reason for women to serve menial roles based on their gender, because they are as capable as men to perform any role requiring intellectual prowess.
 The poem ends on a positive note, suggesting that women will eventually educate themselves, and that when they do "Wit's empire now shall know a female reign" (33), ending the monopoly males enjoyed over the intellectual realm.

-"To Mariana"
+"To Marina"

-"To Mariana", written in heroic couplets, is a complaint against a woman that spoke against progressive female attitudes—a recurrent argumentative stance amongst Egerton's group of peers.
+"To Marina", written in heroic couplets, is a complaint against a woman that spoke against progressive female attitudes—a recurrent argumentative stance amongst Egerton's group of peers.